pzompa/pp3-python-word-game/README.md

 - The word is encrypted with a '-' for each letters.
 - The computer accepts the user input and gives responsive feedback.
 - If the user guessed the correct letter, the letter will be displayed.
-- If the user guessed a wrong letter or an invalid entry, the attempt counter will increase by one.
+- If the user guessed a wrong letter, the attempt counter will increase by one.
 - If the user exhaust all the 10 attempts allowed, then the user loses the game and correct word will be revealed.
+- If the user guessed a correct letter or guessed all the letters in the word, then the user wins the game.
+- User is always given the option to quit the game at any point of the game.

 ## Future features to be implemented
 - To store and update user specific data on google sheets.